aclew/EAF_builder_scripts/README.md

 	python3 main1.py 'path_to_your_wav_folder' 'path_to_new_eaf_store_file' 'periodic or random(choose one)' --t 'int' --n/--skip 'int' (skip if periodic, n if random) --c_on 'int' --c_off 'int' --temp 'basic or native or non-native'

-* --t is the length of choosen chunks in minutes
+* --t is the length of choosen chunks in minutes (int)
-* --skip is the interstimulis interval for the periodic method in minutes
+* --skip is the interstimulis interval for the periodic method in minutes (int)
-* --n is the number of chunks to be chosen for the random method
+* --n is the number of chunks to be chosen for the random method (int)
-* --c_on is the difference between code onset and context onset in minutes
+* --c_on is the difference between code onset and context onset in minutes (float or int)
-* --c_off is the difference between code offset and context offset in minutes
+* --c_off is the difference between code offset and context offset in minutes (float or int)
 * --temp is the choice of templates between basic, native or non-native(only vcm for all tiers including CHI)

 ### SOME EXAMPLES: